RajaeElOuazzani/Prediction_Assignment_Writeup/README.md

 Hi,

-please add "http://htmlpreview.github.io/?" to the URL of the .html file to view its content.
+Please add "http://htmlpreview.github.io/?" at the begining of the URL of the .html file to view its content.
+The .html file has a big size.

 Thanks